Azure-Samples/github-terraform-oidc-ci-cd/README.md

 ### Run the Action

-1. Open github.com (login if you need to).
-1. Navigate to your organisation and select `Repositories`.
-1. You should see a newly created repository in there (e.g. `JFH-20221208-wild-dog`).
-Click on it.
 1. Select `Actions`, then click on the `Run Terraform with OpenID Connect` action in the lft menu.
 1. Click the `Run workflow` drop-down and hit the `Run workflow` button.
 1. Wait for the run to appear or refresh the screen, then click on the run to see the details.